 These expectations are not foolish.
 They are reasonable inferences drawn from how effort and reward appear to work earlier in life.
 They also operate mostly in the background, guiding years of decision-making without being stated clearly.

 For a period, success appears to confirm the story.
 Early achievements reduce anxiety.
 Momentum produces confidence.
-The nervous system responds as if the promised shift has begun.
+And then the nervous system responds as if the promised shift has begun.

 Over time, however, the pattern changes.